Limits and decomposition of de Bruijn's additive systems: Additive systems and de Bruijn's theorem

 For proofs of Lemmas~\ref{deBruijn:lemma:contraction}, \ref{deBruijn:lemma:dilation}, and~\ref{deBruijn:lemma:deBruijn} and Theorems~\ref{deBruijn:theorem:BNS} and~\ref{deBruijn:theorem:BNS2}, see Nathanson~\cite{nath13}.

 This paper gives a refinement of de Bruijn's theorem.
 Every additive system is a contraction of a British number system, but even a British number system can be a proper contraction of another British number system.
 An additive system that is not a proper contraction of another number system will be called \emph{indecomposable}.
 In Section~\ref{deBruijn:section:decompose} we describe all indecomposable British number systems.
+Unsurprisingly, there is a one-to-one correspondence between indecomposable British number systems and infinite sequences of prime numbers.

-In Section~\ref{deBruijn:section:limits} we define the limit of a sequence of additive systems and indicate the stability of British number systems.
+In Section~\ref{deBruijn:section:limits} we define the limit of a sequence of additive systems and discuss the stability of British number systems.